Aiven-Labs/the-5-types-of-database/notes.md

 SQLite is "public domain" - see https://sqlite.org/copyright.html - and while it's open source, it isn't open-contribution.
 So that's interesting.

+### Why/when to use?

+For PostgreSQL, it's almost always a good place to start for storing data.
+**Add more stuff**

+For SQLite, it's always there (for instance, in Python) so there's no excuse not to use the full power of an RDB when storing data on disk.

+### Links and notes

 Meanwhile, the classic (yes, I'll say that) articles: